SungHoHong2/Leetcode-Experiment/easy/Merge_Two_Sorted_Lists/README.md

         # create a fake node to use as return header

-        # loop until both l1 and l2 are empty
+        # loop until either l1 or l2 are empty
             # if l1 is smaller than l2
                 # connect l1 to the return header
                 # pop the l1 array